A continuously updated list of Express Entry draw results, with full comparisons to earlier Express Entry draws in 2015 and 2016.

 Many countries allow people to obtain working holiday visas for Canada for up to two years if they come through the International Experience Canada (IEC) process.
 This can make immigration to Canada straightforward, at least on a temporary basis, to those who are young and keen to work in Canada.
 Arriving on a working holiday visa is recommended, where possible, as it allows you the chance to come to Canada, find suitable employment and from there assess your options to stay in Canada.
 Consult the Working Holiday Visa in Canada section for more information.
 We have also prepared a IEC visa FAQ section to help you.

-An LMO can be obtained from outside Canada if a Canadian employer can demonstrate that employing you will benefit the labour market.
+An LMIA can be obtained from outside Canada if a Canadian employer can demonstrate that employing you will benefit the labour market.
 Immigration to Canada is becoming easier as Canada seeks to attract more foreign workers to support its strong economic growth.
-LMO is a fast, cheap process that was designed to allow Canadian employers fill positions in their companies with foreign workers if they are unable to find a Canadian to do the job.
-This work permit generally needs to be renewed annually but is sometimes available up to three years.
+LMIA is a process that was designed to allow Canadian employers fill positions in their companies with foreign workers if they are unable to find a Canadian to do the job.
+This work permit generally needs to be renewed annually but is sometimes available up to two years.
 It allows you to work in Canada for a specified employer.

 Apply for residency via Provincial Nominee Program (PNP)